 - Abuse or neglect by a parent

 - Prior agreement between parent and grandparents

-Contact Scaringi Law at (717) 775-7195 for a consultation and help to navigate a difficult legal situation.
+To learn more about your rights as a grandparent, contact Scaringi Law at (717) 775-7195 for a consultation.
+We can help you navigate a difficult legal situation.